HenrikAckler/HenrikAckler/README.md

 ## Why is your GitHub bare? 🏜️

-I don't think anyone actually cares that I don't have much here, but it bears covering.
-I finish my side projects if I'm still learning from them, or if I think I can do it better.
+I don't think anyone actually cares that I don't have many published projects, but it bears covering.
+I put my side projects on Github if I'm really learning from them, or if I think I want to share.
 Personal projects are about growth to me.
 For example, my [ASCII Art](https://github.com/HenrikAckler/asciiArt) project.
-I 'finished' it because of how much I learned.
+I published it because of how much I learned, and how important it was early in my learning journey.
 Is it good?
-No, not really, but doing it made everything I wrote after that better.
+No, not really, but doing it made everything I wrote after that better, and it's a project I wish to revisit at a later date.

-At least daily I open my IDE, or CAD, or shell, or even just a new note page on my tablet, and I see where an idea takes me.
-That's why my GitHub's empty.
+And while most things don't turn into my next greatest learning journey, at least daily I open my IDE, or CAD, or shell, or even just a new note page on my tablet, and I see where an idea takes me.

 ## Favorite Projects 🛠️